Picovoice/speech-to-text-benchmark/README.md

 indicating the number of CPU hours required to process one hour of audio.
 A speech-to-text engine with lower Core-Hour is more computationally efficient.
 We omit this metric for cloud-based engines.

-### Memory usage

-This metric provides insight into the memory consumption of the different offline engines during its processing of audio files on CPU.
-It presents the total memory utilized measured in gigabytes (GB) when transcribing files.

 ### Model Size

 The aggregate size of models (acoustic and language), in MB.
 We omit this metric for cloud-based engines.